DestinyItemManager/DIM/README.md

 * `grunt dev-chrome` or `grunt dev-firefox` (This will watch the scss files for any changes and generate a new style.css)

 Check code Style
-* `grunt jscs` will tell you if you're following the DIM code style (and automatically fix what it can).
+* `grunt eslint` will tell you if you're following the DIM code style (and automatically fix what it can).

 You can run now run DIM locally by enabling [Chrome Extensions Developer Mode](https://developer.chrome.com/extensions/faq#faq-dev-01) and point to the `app/` folder, or by installing [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) and [loading the extension from disk](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Packaging_and_Installation#Loading_from_disk)